grafana/faro-web-sdk/packages/react/README.md

 Out of the box, the package provides you the following features:

-- Error Boundary - Provides additional stacktrace for errors
+- Error Boundary - Provides additional stacktrace for errors and configuration options for pushError behavior
 - Component Profiler - Capture every re-render of a component, the un/mounting time etc.
 - Router (v4-v6) integration - Send events for all route changes
 - SSR support